 Long Term – in a fully devolved region – Wessex Regionalists will:

-- give illegal migrants a path to citizenship; give them time to reveal themselves and then deal – humanely – with their status.
+- give undocumented migrants a path to citizenship; give them time to reveal themselves and then deal – humanely – with their status.
 Some will fail but at all times they would be treated as unique human beings, and with respect and within the law.

 - restrict the number of international students given visas to study; all courses must have a majority of internal students before places are offered elsewhere.